magician11/empath-wiki/training.md

 - People who are an intellectual, have restraints from exploring their internal landscape.
 - It's more about the province of the practitioner not the technique.
 - The esoteric method is valid.
 Your consciousness is everywhere in the Universe.
 - The scientific method is limited or incapable in translating certain things like love.
 Knowingness is a higher form of intellect.
 Science doesn't like anecdotal or experiential.
 So you cannot validate, for example, dream states.
 So much of human existence is beyond scientific validation.
-Science is insufficient.
+Science is insufficient, because it creates doubt.
 - Neutrality is the primary tool to be able to remote view.
--
+- Machines are best used when our consciousness is extended into it.
+- People who have more life experience have more languaging in how to describe a remote view.
+- It's absolutely more important to be truthful than right.

 #### Truth